-Expectations

-What can you expect?
+Expectations What can you expect from us?

 - To be treated with courtesy and respect

 - Effective lessons

 - Clear targets

 - Regular feedback and guidance

 - Access to study facilities

 - Guidance with coursework

 - Guidance or referral over financial, personal or social matters

 - Access to a tutor who will monitor progress and offer support when necessary

 - Access to careers guidance for employment and higher education

 - Parental involvement where your teacher or tutor feels that support is needed outside of school

-- Discussion of specific SEN issues for pupils' needs
+- Discussion of specific SEND issues for pupils' needs

-What can the school expect?
+What can the school expect from you?

-- Completion of homework and coursework to targets and deadlines set - Study periods are used for study - That you attend registration, assemblies, tutorial and any appointments required - That you be punctual - That you stick to all targets or agreements reached with teachers or tutors - That you behave like a young adult and treat the Sixth Form and School environment with respect - That you take an active part in the Sixth Form Enrichment Curriculum - That you sign out if you leave the school site at any time other than at the end of the school day - That, together with the rest of the Sixth Form body, you take responsibility for the Sixth Form areas - That you aim for a minimum of 96% attendance.
-No holidays to be taken in school time - That you abide by the business dress code of conduct

-The Darwin Student: Frequently asked questions

-Age: 16 - 19

-Education: You must achieve five 9-4 grades at GCSE

-or equivalent in five separate subjects to

-study Level 3 qualifications

-Attendance: Must be good in Year 11 to be successful

-Effort: Must consistently be at 2 (good) or above
+- Completion of homework and coursework to targets and deadlines set - Study periods are used for study - To attend registration, assemblies, tutorial and any appointments required - To be punctual - To stick to all targets or agreements reached with teachers or tutors - To behave like a young adult and treat the Sixth Form and School environment with respect - To take an active part in the Sixth Form Enrichment Curriculum - To sign out if you leave the school site at any time other than at the end of the school day - That, together with the rest of the Sixth Form body, you take responsibility for the Sixth Form areas - To aim for a minimum of 96% attendance.
+No holidays to be taken in school time - To abide by the business dress code of conduct The Darwin Student: Frequently asked questions Age: 16 - 19 Education: You must achieve five 9-4 grades at GCSE or equivalent in five separate subjects to study Level 3 qualifications Attendance: Must be good in Year 11 to be successful Effort: Must consistently be at 2 (good) or above on reports Are Darwin students all the same?

-on reports

-Are Darwin students all the same?

 No!
 We are an inclusive Sixth Form and we welcome diversity.
 Charles Darwin Sixth Form students have a wide range of differing abilities and strengths.
-We cater at one level for the needs of students seeking to gain places at Universities, including Oxford and Cambridge, as well as those wanting to improve their basic Level 2 qualifications.
+We cater at one level for the needs of students seeking to gain places at universities, including Oxford and Cambridge, as well as those wanting to improve their Maths and English GCSE qualifications.
 Can I apply if I currently attend another school?
 Yes!
-We have lots of external applicants and a support programme for new students to help you settle in to Year 12.
-It won't be long before you feel part of the furniture.
+We have lots of external applicants and a support programme for new students to help you settle in to Year 12 and adapt to your new setting.
 Why Charles Darwin Sixth Form?

 Charles Darwin Sixth Form believes all students should fulfil their potential, both academically and personally.
-Our ALPS score and results are good as is our latest OFSTED report, but it doesn't stop there.
-The Sixth Form also offers many enrichment opportunities outside the classroom.
+Our ALPS score puts us in the Top 10% of the country for PROGRESS, but it doesn't stop there - The Sixth Form also offers many enrichment opportunities beyond the classroom.
 What courses and qualifications are available to me?
 We offer GCSEs, BTECs, Diplomas, Technicals, A levels, Extended Projects and Sports Awards.
 Take a closer look at each course for more information and the necessary requirements you will need for enrolment into the subject of choice.
 How do I choose the right courses for me?